 The atlas represents the speech of 80 traditional or conservative Newfoundland speakers; in general, then, each community is represented by a single speaker typical of his or her area.
 All were born between 1871 and 1939, and all but a quarter, before 1900.
 75% of the speakers are male; many were engaged in fisheries-related activities during their working lives.

-To see the geographical distribution of any given pronunciation or grammar feature across the 69 communities documented, select the feature from the pronunciation or grammar picklist.
-Choose one of the statements associated with this feature to see the communities which illustrate it.
-Clicking on the pin for any community displays the words or phrases in which the feature occurs in our data.
-In the case of pronunciation features, the actual pronunciation is also provided in the form of an IPA (International Phonetic Alphabet) symbol.
+To see the geographical distribution of any given pronunciation or grammar feature, choose either the "Whole Province" or "By Community" option, as in the case of the Words section of the atlas.
+Then select the feature from the pronunciation or grammar picklist, and after that, choose one of the statements associated with this feature.
+If you are searching the whole province, clicking on a statement will display on the map all the communities which illustrate it.
+Clicking on the pin for any community brings up the words or phrases in which the feature occurs in our data.
+In the case of pronunciation features, the actual pronunciation is also provided in the form of an IPA (International Phonetic Alphabet) symbol; see www.langsci.ucl.ac.uk/ipa for further information.
 In addition, for pronunciation features, the icon links to an audio clip containing the pronunciation in question; this is accompanied by a transcription in standard English of the contents of the audio file.

 For more general information about the feature you have selected, click the information icon just above the list of statements for the feature.